Fecal Occult Blood Testing Resumed

-All laboratory providers in BC have suspended Fecal Occult Blood testing using Fecal Immunochemical Testing due to a manufacturer reagent problem.
+All laboratory providers have resumed Fecal Occult Blood testing using Fecal Immunochemical Testing (FIT) following a temporary suspension.

 Laboratory medicine is a medical specialty and a cornerstone of patient care influencing 70 to 80 percent of all medical decisions by providing diagnostic and treatment insight into the cause, nature and effects of the disease life cycle.